Nurse Practitioner vs Doctor (Physician)

 ||The American Academy of Family Physicians reports it takes an average of 11 postsecondary years of education and training to become a MD or DO.|

 |Typical duties||NOTE: These responsibilities vary substantially by state NP practice authority laws.

 |Can prescribe medications?||NPs prescribe medications in all 50 states and DC although their level of autonomy depends on each state’s laws; some states such as California and Texas require NPs to have “collaborative agreements” with physicians in order to prescribe pharmaceuticals, medical devices, and certain treatments.||MDs and DOs can prescribe medications in all 50 states and DC.|

 |Common practice settings||According to the American Association of Nurse Practitioners, an NP’s practice setting depends on the area in which the NP is certified.
 The most common certification is “family primary care” and the most common practice setting for these NPs is private group practice.
 The next most common practice settings for NPs are hospital inpatient and outpatient clinics, and psychiatric/mental health facilities.||For doctors, four common practice settings are listed by the American Medical Association (AMA):

-|Licensing and certification||NPs are licensed by licensing boards in each state and must obtain a Registered Nurse (RN) license and state NP licensure.
+|Licensing and certification||NPs are licensed by licensing boards in each state and must obtain a registered nurse (RN) license and state NP licensure.
 Additional certifications vary by specialty.
 The most common certifying organizations are:||DOs and MDs are licensed by the licensing board in each state.
 Requirements for licensure vary by state.
 Specialty boards require recertification on a regular basis.
 The Federation of State Medical Boards outlines each state’s requirements for initial medical licensure.

 |Continuing education requirements||Continuing Nursing Education (CNE or CE) requirements vary by specialization and state.
 In general, NPs must renew their state APRN licenses every one to two years with varying CE requirements.
 Specialty certifications are typically valid for one to five years, and also vary widely in the amount of CE required for renewal.
 ANCC certifications (e.g., AGNP, PNP, PMHNP, FNP, etc.), for example, are valid for five years and typically require 75 hours of qualifying CE to renew.
 To learn in depth about CE requirements and certification qualifications, please visit the main how to become an NP page.||Continuing Medical Education (CME) or Continuing Education and Improvement (CEI) requirements vary widely by state, but here are general ranges for the U.S.:

 |Specializations||The primary NP specializations are listed below, and there are acute care and primary care options for both adult-gerontological and pediatric NPs.
 Also, an NP may optionally pursue a sub-specialty in oncology, emergency medicine, forensic nursing, or a number of other areas.

-|Salary||According to the Bureau of Labor Statistics (BLS May 2016), the mean annual salary for a full-time NP was $104,610, or $50.30/hour for full-time workers.
+|Salary||According to the Bureau of Labor Statistics (BLS May 2017), the mean annual salary for a full-time NP was $107,480, or $51.68/hour for full-time workers.
 Here were the wage percentiles:United States (166,280 NPs employed)

-||Family and General Practitioners, according to the BLS (May 2016), earned a mean annual wage of $200,810 or $96.54/hour for full-time workers.
+||Family and General Practitioners, according to the BLS (May 2017), earned a mean annual wage of $208,560 or $100.27/hour for full-time workers.
 Here were the wage percentiles:|

-United States (122,970 family and general practitioners employed)
+United States (126,440 family and general practitioners employed)

-|Career Outlook||The BLS (Dec.
-2015) reported that openings for NPs would grow 35 percent between 2014 and 2024, much faster than the average for all occupations (6.5 percent)||The BLS (Dec.
-2015) reported that openings for family and general practitioners would swell 10 percent between 2014 to 2024; growth projections varied widely by specialization|
+|Career Outlook||The BLS (2018) reported that openings for NPs would grow 36 percent between 2016 and 2026, much faster than the average for all occupations (7 percent)||The BLS (2018) reported that openings for family and general practitioners would swell 14 percent between 2016 to 2026; growth projections varied widely by specialization|